Skip to content

 Use Pitlane when…

-• You want 0% Stripe platform fee
+• You want 0% Stripe platform fee on payments

 When shops switch from Shopware entirely

 Shopware pricing typically lands at $300–$500+/month, often with setup fees on top.
-Shops on Shopware tell us the customer-facing layer feels frozen in 2010 — the workflow that closes the RO is solid; the workflow that brings the customer back isn't.
+Shops on Shopware tell us the customer-facing layer feels frozen in 2010.
+The workflow that closes the RO is solid; the workflow that brings the customer back isn't.

-• Cloud-native, mobile-first customer portal that ships updates weekly
+• Cloud-native + mobile-first customer portal that ships updates weekly

 • Two-way SMS with A2P 10DLC carrier registration handled for you

-• Published $97 / $197 / $297 pricing — no setup fee, no quote
+• Published $97 / $197 / $297 pricing.
+No setup fee, no quote, no contract

 Side by side.